Marklm72583/swap-torpedo/README.md

 All of that is almost always caused by having swap implemented and the Swap Torpedo fixes it.

-Manufacturers, including Google, have fallen in love with swap because it allows your Android to synthetically appear better at multitasking.
+Manufacturers, including Google, have fallen in love with compressed-memory swap because it allows your Android to synthetically appear better at multitasking.
 In reality, it ruins multitasking.

 Why?
 For large memory devices you want the swap space to be at minimum the square root of your RAM size and ideally the same size as, or up to double the size of, your RAM.